Blitzen Benz

+History

 Of the six Blitzen Benzes ever made, only two survive—Mercedes-Benz owns one, while the other belongs to an American collector.

 At Brooklands on 9 November 1909, land speed racer Victor Hémery of France set a record with an average speed of 202.7 km/h over a kilometre.

 At Brooklands on 24 June 1914, land speed racer British driver Lydston Hornsted, in Blitzen Benz No 3, set a record with an average speed of 200.7 km/h with 2 runs over a 1-mile course, under the new regulations of the Association International des Automobile Clubs Reconnus (AIACR).

 On 23 April 1911, Bob Burman recorded an average of 228.1 km/h over a full mile at Daytona Beach, breaking Glenn Curtiss's unofficial absolute speed record, land, sea or air, set in 1907 on his V-8 motorcycle.
 Burman's record stood until 1919.

 After 1914 the car was rebuilt for circuit racing, undergoing a number of revisions before it was broken up in 1923.